gregv12/fluxtion-server/docs/plugin/writing-an-event-source-plugin.md

 - Implement lifecycle and (optionally) agent work loops
 - Publish events safely and efficiently (with optional pre-start caching)
 - Configure wrapping, slow-consumer strategy, and data mapping
-- Register your source with AppConfig via EventFeedConfig
+- Register your source with MongooseServerConfig via EventFeedConfig
 - Test your event source

 Reference implementations in this repository: